Givi Alkhazishvili: Translations

 Alkhazishvili has been a keen translator of foreign poetry into Georgian.

 In 1979, with the help of Otar Nodia, he translated Atanas Feti's collection of poems Night Rotches.
-The artistic board also prepared the collection Day for Ever (1984) which also included translations of work by Atanas Feti, Vladimir Soloviovi, Andrei Beli and Alexander Boloki.
+The artistic board also prepared the collection Day for Ever (1984) which also included translations of work by Atanas Feti, Vladimir Solovyov, Andrei Bely and Alexander Blok.

 In 1999, Merani and the world poetry library series published Vislava Shiborska's poetry collection.
 The translation was done by Alkhazishvili and Mikhail Kvlividze.
 With Geno Kalandia he also translated Tudor Argezi's poetry collection Moldavian Poetry Papers.

 Georgian translations of the first two volumes (of a five volume set) by Rainer Maria Rilke were published by Caucasian house.
 Naira Gelashvili prepared them for publication in 2007 along with many volumes of Austrian poetry published by Dato Barbakadze.
 Alkhazishvili's translation of Shaukali was included in the first volume.
 Rikle appeared in the third volume.

 Alkhazishvili's own works have been translated into many languages, including English, Russian, Italian, Ukrainian, etc. Three books have been translated into Russian: Gorod Vospaminania (City of Remind), Molodaya Gvardiya (Young Guard) (1979), Dialog v Razdumiakh (Dialog in thoughts), Molodaya Gvardiya (Young Guard) (1984).
 In 1988 Sosoyanie (Condition) was translated by the poet and translator Iuli Danieli.

 In 1991, All-seeing sky was published in Moscow, with a translation by Alexander Eriomenko and Tatiana Bek.
 Alexander Eriomenko had worked in the 1970s at Tsiskari magazine as a reviewer, literature worker, and chief of the critic redaction, during which time he collaborated with young writers, many of whom were first published with his help.